alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 ---

 ```
-Version: 1.1.11
+Version: 1.1.12
-Added remarks on interpretation of K functions 12.02.20.
+Revised for style, added glm output.
+13.02.20.
 ```

-_DetectorChecker_ is an R package and a web application for users who need to analyze spatial patterns of defects in images.
+_DetectorChecker_ is an R package and an associated web application which are intended to help users who need to analyze spatial patterns of defects in images.
 These images can be _panel-structured_, which is to say, composed of sub-panels arranged in an architecture which can be